microsoft/presidio-research/docs/adr/ADR-003-hierarchical-evaluation.md

 - **Three scores instead of one** — reporting becomes more complex.
 Users need guidance on which level to optimize for their use case.
 - **Requires `EntityHierarchy` for every label** — labels that are `UNRESOLVED` cannot be placed at any level and must still be handled before multi-level evaluation can run.
 - **L0 precision is trivially high for entity-rich models** — a model that fires on everything gets near-perfect L0 recall at the cost of precision; L0 alone is not enough.
 The multi-level view makes this visible rather than hiding it.
-- **Descendant-credit rule requires hierarchy access in SpanEvaluator** — a minor change to the evaluator is needed to pass the hierarchy and apply the rule.
+- **The original descendant-credit rule would have required hierarchy access in `SpanEvaluator`** — this trade-off was avoided by moving projection into `CanonicalMapper`.

 ## Alternatives Considered